onyeka-hub/Project-27/README.md

     - **namespace**: [Optional] The namespace which will be used by –namespace flag in helm template command.
     - **valuesFile**: [Optional] A path to the values file.
     - **valuesInline**: holds value mappings specified directly, rather than in a separate file.
     - **valuesMerge**: specifies how to treat valuesInline with respect to Values.
-Legal values: ‘merge’, ‘override’, ‘replace’.
+    - **Legal values**: ‘merge’, ‘override’, ‘replace’.
 Defaults to ‘override’.
     - **includeCRDs**: specifies if Helm should also generate CustomResourceDefinitions.
 Defaults to ‘false’.
     - **configHome**: [Optional] The value that kustomize should pass to helm via HELM_CONFIG_HOME environment variable.
 If omitted, {tmpDir}/helm is used, where {tmpDir} is some temporary.

-**vault/overlays/sit/.env** – The dotenv file is used to pass the Vault KMS key into the vault configuration, which you will see later.
+**vault/overlays/dev/.env** – The dotenv file is used to pass the Vault KMS key into the vault configuration, which you will see later.
 ```
 VAULT_SEAL_TYPE=awskms
 VAULT_AWSKMS_SEAL_KEY_ID=<arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab>
 ```

 **vault/overlays/dev/values.yaml** – Most of the configuration for the Vault installation will be done in this values file.
-Before we start adding add the values file, create a folder (“terraform”) in the root directory of your workspace which you will use to create **AWS Key Management Service (KMS)** key and **IAM roles** for service accounts.
+Before we start adding the values file, create a folder (“terraform”) in the root directory of your workspace which you will use to create **AWS Key Management Service (KMS)** key and **IAM roles** for service accounts.
 Your folder structure will look like this:
 ```
 ├── terraform/
 │   ├── main.tf